Hassani Shapi: Career

-With the success of Star Wars, he was invited to taken part in several major international productions such as Agent 007, The world is not enough, Irina Palm and Don't desire the woman of others.
+With the success of Star Wars, he was invited to take part in several major international productions such as Agent 007, The world is not enough, Irina Palm and Don't desire the woman of others.
 Meanwhile, he appeared in several Italian comedies such as Our Marriage Is In Crisis, Lezioni of Chocolate, Today Married, Sharm el Sheikh - An Unforgettable Summer, Nobody Can Judge Me, Females Versus Males, Without Art or Part, Chocolate Lessons 2 and The Extra Day With Fabio Volo.